 Even worse than the loss of time, perhaps, the lack of good document management is bad for the quality of your organization and the service provided by your company.
-In such a company it is likely that:
+In such a company it's likely that:

-sets of documents do not follow a standard layout,
+sets of documents don't follow a standard layout,

 all the salespeople prepare quotations in their own way and gradually change the way they do it for themselves but not for the group,

-a correction to a type of contract stays with a small group of people and does not percolate back into the rest of the company to benefit other users,
+a correction to a type of contract stays with a small group of people and doesn't percolate back into the rest of the company to benefit other users,

 So a good integrated document management system can be a powerful tool to help in day-to-day company management.
 With it you could also easily:

-Continue the work started by a colleague if she has gone on vacation, and respond to her customers if needed,
+Continue the work started by a colleague if she's gone on vacation, and respond to her customers if needed,

 Get hold of examples of all document types with just a few clicks, so that you can follow company standards in such areas as order confirmation, price requests, meeting minutes, customer deliverables, contract examples, and models for faxes and letters,

-Retrieve procedures and other associated documents if you do not know how to do a certain task – such as things you should do when hiring a new employee, organizing a conference, or structuring meeting minutes,
+Retrieve procedures and other associated documents if you don't know how to do a certain task – such as things you should do when hiring a new employee, organizing a conference, or how to structure meeting minutes,